 You've Got Questions.
 Dr. Pistone’s Got The Answers.

 Before you select a hair transplantation surgeon, be sure you've asked all of the necessary questions and received definitive answers.
 Always insist on reviewing “Before & After photos” and be sure to clarify that the surgeon showing them actually performed the procedures shown.
-Also, ask to speak personally with other patients.
-Ask for a list of at least 10-20 references.
+Ask for a list of at least 5 references.
 If the surgeon can’t provide them, be concerned.
 Do not make a rash decision.
 Do your homework.

 The most common cause of hair loss is androgenic alopecia – male and female pattern baldness.
 The contributing factors are genetics and hormones.
 Hairs located in the front and crown of the scalp are genetically programmed to miniturize in response to hair follicle's growing sensitivity to the hormone dihydrotestosterone or DHT.
 The hair becomes finer and finer, until it becomes practically invisible to the human eye and eventually falls out.